 The rubber sole does a good job at resisting compression and the lug-pattern fully rubber outsole grips different floors well.
 Whether you’re training indoors or outdoors, you shouldn’t run into issues with this shoe’s stability and grip.

-Another aspect to like about this shoe is that it works really well as a daily driver.
-I really like this shoe’s simplistic construction and appearance and enjoy how it looks with both pants and shorts.
 This is a good model to wear out and about, to work, and then to the gym.
 So, if you’re looking for that “all-in-one” style of shoe that you can also lift in, then the Canvas Trainer is a solid model.

 Plus, I like that NOBULL decreased the overall size of the branding on the lateral posterior portion of this shoe.
-I love wearing my NOBULL High-Top Trainer on a daily basis, but the larger branding has always been a turnoff for me.
-It’s cool to see that NOBULL limited the branding in this simplistic model.
+I love wearing my NOBULL High-Top Trainer daily, but the larger branding has always been a turnoff for me.

-Another aspect to like about this shoe is its overall durability.
-The canvas upper feels rigid and is easy to clean which gives this shoe a nice edge for daily wear.
 In other canvas shoes that use lower quality canvas, they can be pretty finicky to clean and can start to look “loose” after excessive wear, but that’s never really an issue you run into with the Canvas Trainer.

 Additionally, the sole and outsole of this model are also durable.
 The lug patterning has a good density and thickness to it so even if you’re wearing these on concrete every day you shouldn’t have to worry about the lugs getting worn down too quickly.